overhangio/tutor/docs/tutorials/arm64.rst

 .. _arm64:

-Running Tutor on ARM based Systems
+Running Tutor on ARM-based systems
 ==================================

 Tutor can be used on ARM64 systems, although support for that platform is currently experimental.